ArtLabBocconi/RandCSPBench/README.md

 The folder `results_evaluation/` contains the results of the evaluation of the algorithms on the dataset.
 The result files in this repo are used to produce all plots and tables in the paper.

-The folder `results_evaluation/analysis-results/` is produced by the notebook `results_evaluation/analysis.ipynb` and contains aggregated statistics in csv format.
+The folder `results_evaluation/analysis-results/` is produced by the notebook `results_evaluation/analysis.ipynb` and contains aggregated statistics in CSV format.

 The files `results_evaluation/analysis-results/[DATASET]_best_per_sample.csv` are particularly useful, as they contain the best performance of any algorithm on each instance of the dataset.